altynbek-y/altynbek-y/README.md

 - 👋 Hi, I’m Iman
-- 👀 I’m interested in: Data Science, ML, App development and Mathematics, GameDev
+- 👀 I’m interested in: Data Science, ML, Mathematics and Data Engineering
 - 🌱 I’m currently learning: Python for Data science, Excel and SQL
 - 💞️ I’m looking to collaborate on: GitHub, etc
 - 📫 How to reach me: namiaugustine in Telegram